Enniskillen bombing: 'The injuries were horrific - I knew it would get worse'

 He was tall and his hair was grey, as grey as his once dark suit which was covered in masonry dust.
 Something urged me to go forward and try to interview him but equally something else prevented me from doing so.

 Later that night, after his daughter had died in the rubble holding his hand, he recorded an interview with a BBC Northern Ireland news crew.
 He was a Christian man and he said he would pray for the bombers who murdered his daughter.

 The words that he spoke during that interview went global, touching the hearts of millions, including the Queen.

 I was among the first journalists from outside Enniskillen to arrive at the scene of the bombing but within a few hours the world's news media was rolling into town.

-I stayed in the County Fermanagh town for most of the rest of that week, covering back-to-back funerals of seven of the victims.
+I stayed in the County Fermanagh town for most of that week, covering back-to-back funerals for seven of the victims.

 A feeling came over me that I had never experienced before.
 I can only describe it as the effects of grief overload and I agreed with my news editor to come off the story.

-I returned to Enniskillen some weeks later to report on a special commemoration service held at the cenotaph attended by Prime Minister Margaret Thatcher.
+I returned to Enniskillen some weeks later to report on a special commemoration service held at the cenotaph attended by the then Prime Minister Margaret Thatcher.